microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0/Update-MgGroupThread.md

       - `[Id <String>]`: Read-only.
       - `[Value <String[]>]`: A collection of property values.
     - `[NewParticipants <IMicrosoftGraphRecipient[]>]`: Conversation participants that were added to the thread as part of this post.
     - `[ReceivedDateTime <DateTime?>]`: Specifies when the post was received.
 The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[Sender <IMicrosoftGraphRecipient>]`: recipient
     - `[SingleValueExtendedProperties <IMicrosoftGraphSingleValueLegacyExtendedProperty[]>]`: The collection of single-value extended properties defined for the post.
 Read-only.
 Nullable.
       - `[Id <String>]`: Read-only.